httpwg/wg-materials/ietf101/minutes.md

     would be bad.
   - To clarify: this working group not adopting

-- ?
+- Paul van Brouwershaven - GlobalSign
   - OCSP status of certificate and 7 day limit
-  - but - CAB forum, that's a maximum, could be shorter.
-Also caching.
+  - but - Is this seven day period fixed?
+The CAB forum states that updates should happen at least every four days (max validity of 10 days) but CA's might decide to issue a response  with a shorter validity.
+Remaining duration can also be shorter as result of caching.
   - answer: have had requests to make it both longer and shorter!
   - think: will stop trusting at the shorter of this and cache-control headers